How to create a family budget

 If possible, allocate at least 20% of your after-tax income towards savings and debt repayment.
 This includes emergency funds, retirement contributions, loan repayments, and saving for long-term goals such as paying for college or buying a house.

 Keep records to help you stay within the 50/30/20 percentages.
+Using a budgeting tool or tracking app can make it easier to manage your spending and budget more effectively.

 Review your budget regularly and adjust it as necessary, especially if there is a significant change in your income or circumstances.